The Problem with Personal TrainersTags: personal training

 Hiring a Competent Trainer/Coach

 There is a solution to all of this.
 And it’s simple: be an informed consumer.
 If you are going to hire a trainer ask about their education, background, and training philosophies.
-Or make it easy on yourself and hire a Starting Strength Coach.
+Or make it easy on yourself and hire a Barbell Logic Coach.
 Instead of paying monthly dues to a commercial gym that doesn’t really want you to use your membership in the first place and that probably only has one or two squat racks (filled with people doing curls or other silliness) find a locally owned or operated strength focused black iron gym, or build your own.